simphotonics/stride/README.md

 In the context of numerical computation, data is often represented as multi-dimensional arrays.
 To speed up arithmetical operations and minimize storage it can be advantageous to flatten multi-dimensional arrays (see [Numerical computation](https://dart.dev/articles/archive/numeric-computation)).

-The example below shows the elements of a 2-dimensional array.
-Storing the 2D array as a 1D array is a way of avoiding the overhead of working with a list of lists.
-In this example, the elements are stored using a row major layout.
+The example below shows the elements of a 2-dimensional array stored as a 1-dimensional array using a row major layout.

 ![Console Output](https://github.com/simphotonics/stride/blob/main/images/array.svg?sanitize=true)

-To access the element `array2D[i, j]` one needs to retrieve `array1D[nCols * i + j]`, where `nCols` is the number of columns.
+To access the element `array2D[i][j]` one needs to retrieve `array1D[nCols * i + j]`, where `nCols` is the number of columns.

 Since the 1D array is arranged in a row major format it is an easy task to access the elements of the row with index `i`:
 `row_i = array1D.sublist(i * nCols, i * nCols + nCols)`.
 All we need to do is
 skip `i * nCols` elements and then collect the next `nCols` elements.

-In order to access the elements of the column with index `j`, one could use a `StrideIterable`:
+In order to access the elements of the column with index `j`, one could use a [`StrideIterable`][StrideIterable]:
 `column_j = StrideIterable(array1D, nCols, j)`.
-The iteration starts at the offset `j` and the uses the stride `nCols` to advance to the next element.
+The iterable starts at the offset `j` and uses the stride `nCols` to advance to the next element.
 Looking at the figure above one can see that the iterable contains precisely the elements of the column with index `j`.

 ## Usage